 - Upfront fees + milestone payment

-- This applies when the deal includes further development of technology/ drug molecule since risks are involved in the final outcome
+- This applies when the deal includes further development of technology/ drug molecules since risks are involved in the outcome

 - Upfront fees + Milestone payment + Royalty